QR5.7.1 The Simulation Hypothesis

 QR5.6.2 The Universal Conservation

-If every physical event is a reboot of photons in various forms, as light or matter, photons are always conserved.
-Current physics conserves matter, charge, energy, momentum, isospin, quark flavor and color but each law is partial, as matter isn’t conserved in nuclear reactions and quark flavor isn’t conserved in weak interactions.
-The underlying conservation is that of photons.
+Current physics conserves matter, charge, momentum, isospin, quark flavor and color, but each law is partial, as matter isn’t conserved in nuclear reactions, and quark flavor isn’t conserved in weak interactions.
+Energy is then the same, a partial law, because it can’t explain potential energy or the loss of energy due to the expansion of space.

 Next